 - Vortex Venom - The Venom is all of 1.1 oz!
 That is incredible.
 It's also waterproof, shockproof, and fogproof.
-So, what is a "secondary" red dot?
+And, it has Vortex's warranty, which is such an asset.
+So, what is an "offset" red dot?
 If your primary optic is a scope, this is a great 45 degree offset option for close-range because of the weight and size.
 This will help when you are transitioning between close and long-range targets.
 (For instance, the red dot can have a 25 yd zero, while you zero your scope at 100 yards for distance shooting.)
-This could be a primary red dot as well, but Vortex does not make an exact co-witness mount for this.
-If you're ok with a 1/3 co-witness with your irons and want the lightest weight possible, this is a good choice for that as well.
-(I prefer that my red dot and my irons verify each other - it's helps my distance shooting with a red dot to be able to line up the front sight and the red dot through the rear aperture.)
+This could be a primary red dot as well, but you would need an additional mount to provide "co-witness" height for the optic.
+If you want the lightest weight possible, this is a great contender for that title.

 - Red Dots

-- Aimpoint Micro T-1 - 3 oz and a 5 year of continuous use battery life.
+- Aimpoint Micro H-2 - 3 oz and 5 years of continuous use battery life.
 Shockproof, waterproof, and fogproof.
-You can also use this as a primary and, frankly, this is the best red dot money can buy, IMO.
-(I prefer these over the T-2, actually.)
-Usable in temperatures ranging from -45°C and +71°C. The weight, battery life, temperature range, and dependability make this an awesome choice, especially for set ups where this is the primary (only) optic.
+Usable in temperatures ranging from -30°C and +60°C. The weight, battery life, temperature range, and dependability make this an awesome choice, especially for set ups where this is the primary (only) optic.
 The problem: they aren't cheap.
 As a secondary optic, they're a little heavy, but they still have great benefits, like a mind-blowing 5 years of continuous use for the battery.
-You may not need this good of a secondary optic (if you even need a secondary optic at all), but anyone who has one should use it with extreme confidence.
+And, never forget that Aimpoints are almost indestructible.

 - Trijicon RMR - This is a rich man's Vortex Venom.
 Why spend the extra money?
 4 years of continuous use battery life and the company reputation.
 Is that worth it?
 I don't know, but I would rather not spend $600 on a secondary red dot.
-If money was no object, I'd consider this solely based on the battery life because optic batteries are the kind of thing that can get you killed when they fail you.
-Between this and the Aimpoint Micro T-1, I'd prefer this as a secondary optic due to weight, but the Micro is more versatile (For use as a primary) and more technically impressive.
-I won't own any of these because I view the Venom as a reasonable alternative at a much lower price point.
-But, if you have one, the RMR is more premium in terms of precision adjustments and having a more precise 1 MOA dot.
-In my experience, these are preferred by competition pistol shooters because of the added accuracy potential of the 1 MOA dot and the precision measured optic.
+If money was no object, I'd consider this based on the battery life, number of mounting options, and company reputation.
+In my experience, these are preferred by competition pistol shooters because of the added accuracy potential of the 1 MOA dot and the high quality manufacturing/reliability of this optic.